 8. Once the push process is completed, you will be shown a success toast message.

-9. When a unit is pushed to a classroom, a new section is created in that classroom linked to this unit.
-This section can be edited or deleted by the classroom's instructor, though that will not remove the lessons/assessments inside and they will be moved to the previous section available.
+9. When a unit is pushed to a classroom, a new section is created at the end in that classroom linked to this unit.
+This section can be edited or deleted by the classroom's instructor, though deleting the section will not remove the lessons/assessments inside and they will just be moved to the previous section available.

 10. The copied section will contain a copy of all the lessons and assessments which will be in draft mode, by default.
 The following will apply for the materials:

 - The assessments will be marked as Common and will not be editable - neither the quiz question(s), submission settings, nor evaluation criteria.
 Although, instructors will be able to set the published date and deadlines for the assessments.

-- Lessons that are copied over will also be marked as Common and cannot be deleted.
-Although, they will be editable and instructors will be able to add new pages, edit the existing pages, and include assessments as part of the lesson.
+- Lessons that are copied over will also be marked as Common and cannot be edited.
+Although, instructors will be able to set the published date and deadlines for the lessons and publish lesson pages individually as per their requirement.

 - Instructors will be able to create their own assessments and lessons within these sections, however only the ones created as part of the unit plan (and labeled as Common) can have their progress tracked in the corresponding unit planner's Performance tab.

 The units (sections) copied to the classrooms will also have the weeks label mentioned on them as per the set curriculum map.

 You can also choose to push individual materials from a unit planner to the cohort classroom(s) from the materials' collapsed or expanded state.